opnsense/docs/source/manual/opnsense_tools.rst

 Example 1:
 ----------
-The latest update of OPNsense to version 18.1.5 did a minor jump for the IPSec package strongswan.
+The latest update of OPNsense to version 18.1.5 did a minor jump for the IPSec package "strongswan".
 From this moment your VPNs are unstable and only a restart helps.

 To check if the update of the package is the reason you can easily revert the package